How to Build and Publish Your Android App on Google Play Store (2026)

 • Dark mode support

-Apps that still use legacy Theme.AppCompat risk looking outdated and may negatively impact user retention and ratings.
+Apps that still use the legacy Theme.AppCompat risks looking outdated and may negatively impact user retention and ratings.

 Adopting Material 3 (via XML or Compose) ensures: